Fair Incentives for Repeated Engagement: Preliminaries

+\chedit{ \begin{remark} The exogenous arrival assumption is for ease of exposition.
+In Appendix \ref{apx:fairness-thm} we show that our main result applies to an endogenous entry model in which agents choose to enter the system by comparing their long-run average earnings to a type-dependent reservation value. \end{remark} }

-Period $t \in \mathbb{N}$ is defined by the following sequence of events}: $(i)$ for all $i \in [K]$, $A_i(t)$ type $i$ workers join the platform and are assigned identical tasks to perform; $(ii)$ each worker $\workerid$ on the platform performs her assigned task, and collects a (possibly random) reward $r_{\workerid}$; $(iii)$ having collected reward $r_{\workerid}$, {worker $\workerid$, unaware of the reward distribution, departs from the platform with probability $\ell_{i_\workerid}(r_{\workerid})$, where $i_\workerid \in [K]$ denotes the type of worker $\workerid$; otherwise, she remains on the platform and moves onto the next period.
-We assume that the worker's decision to leave the platform is made independently from all other workers, and independently of her prior earnings history, i.e., workers act myopically based only on {their most recent experience}; moreover}, once a worker leaves, she does not return in a later period.
+\paragraph{Periods.} Period $t \in \mathbb{N}$ is defined by the following sequence of events: $(i)$ for all $i \in [K]$, $A_i(t)$ type $i$ agents join the system; $(ii)$ each agent $\workerid$ is in the system (e.g., enjoying service, or working, for the duration of the period), and collects a (possibly random) reward $r_{\workerid}$; $(iii)$ having collected reward $r_{\workerid}$, {agent $\workerid$, unaware of the reward distribution, departs from the system with probability $\ell_{i_\workerid}(r_{\workerid})$, where $i_\workerid \in [K]$ denotes the type of agent $\workerid$; otherwise, she remains in the system and moves onto the next period.
+We assume that the agent's decision to leave the system is made independently from all other agents, and independently of her prior history of rewards, i.e., agents make a decision based only on {their most recent experience}; moreover}, once an agent leaves, she does not return in a later period. ({This latter assumption --- that the agent is ``lost for good'' --- is standard in the workforce planning and customer retention literature; see, e.g., \citet{aflaki2014managing}, \citet{arlotto2014optimal}.})